abbaadamulele001-maker/BIOINFORMATICS-ASSIGNMENT-/README.md

  --Dr. UMAR AHMAD
 -  THE SENIOR GENOMIC SCIENTIST,
 -- DIRECTOR OF THE DIRECTORATE OF LINKAGES AND INTERNATIONAL PARTNERSHIP AT SA'ADU ZUNGUR UNIVERSITY

+## Workflow

+The workflow of this project describes the steps followed by the script to process and store the information of the group members.

+Step 1: Define the personal information of the group member including:
+- Full Name
+- Email Address
+- Slack Username
+- Area of Interest in Bioinformatics

+Step 2: The script prints the information to the screen in an organized format.

+Step 3: The script stores the information in a CSV file for structured data storage.

+Step 4: The program finishes execution after successfully saving the data.

+Workflow Diagram

+Start
+↓
+Define Personal Information
+(Name, Email, Slack Username, Area of Interest)
+↓
+Display Information on Screen
+↓
+Save Information to CSV File (bioinformatics_members.csv)
+↓
+End

+---

+## Output

+When the script is executed using Python, the following output will appear on the screen:

+I. Full Name: Abba ADAMU Lele
+II.
+Email Address: abbaadamulele001@gmail.com
+III.
+Slack Username: @Abba Adamu
+IV.
+Area of Interest in Bioinformatics: Genomics

+---

+## CSV Output

+The script also stores the information in a CSV file named:

+bioinformatics_members.csv

+Example structure of the CSV file:

+Full Name,Email Address,Slack Username,Area of Interest
+Abba ADAMU Lele,abbaadamulele001@gmail.com,@Abba Adamu,Genomics

+CSV files are commonly used in bioinformatics for storing and managing biological datasets such as genomic and proteomic data.